Conrad Stephenson Riley

-Born aboard a steamship enroute from England to Canada on 25 August 1875, the son of Robert T. Riley, brother of H. J. Riley, he spent his early years at Hamilton, Ontario until 1883 when his family moved to Winnipeg and he attended Mulvey School.
+Born aboard a steamship enroute from England to Canada on 25 August 1875, son of Robert Thomas Riley, brother of Harold James Riley, he spent his early years at Hamilton, Ontario until 1883 when his family moved to Winnipeg and he attended Mulvey School.

 In 1892 he took his first job as a clerk with the Northern Pacific Railway Company.
 In 1899 he joined the staff of the Canadian Fire Insurance Company, founded by his father in 1885, and became president of the company in 1942.
 He retired as chairman of the company, its associated Canadian Indemnity Company, and also the Northern Trusts Company in 1959.
 He had also served as Vice-President and Director of the Winnipeg Electric Company, a member of the London board and chairman of the Canadian board of the Hudson’s Bay Company, a director of the Royal Bank of Canada, Montreal Trust Company, Great West Life Assurance Company (1943-1953), and Beaver Lumber Company.